-We write a lot about CPA jobs, CPA salaries, CPA skills, CPA specializations and the CPA exam here, but just in time for the centennial of the Uniform CPA Examination and premier of its latest version on April 1, we've put together a roundup of all things certified public accountant for those of you interested in a range of topics related to CPA jobs.
+We write a lot about CPA jobs, CPA salaries, CPA skills, CPA specializations and the CPA exam here, but in honor of the centennial of the Uniform CPA Examination, we've put together a roundup of all things certified public accountant for those of you interested in a range of topics related to CPA jobs.

 From startup ventures to nonprofits to multinational corporations, organizations depend on the skills of people who undergo strict licensing and educational requirements to earn their CPAs.
 As the business environment grows in complexity, so does the demand for these trusted advisers and their trusted credentials.